-23.1 When the Borrower is required to perform its obligations to a Lender upon their due date, upon acceleration or otherwise, (a) the Lender may set off the receivables it has against the Borrower under this Agreement against its deposit obligations or other obligations owed to the Borrower whether or not such obligations are due and payable, regardless of Clause 18.3, and (b) the Lender may also omit giving prior notice and following established procedures, may take the deposited amount on behalf of the Borrower, and apply this amount to the payment of obligations.
-The interest, Break Funding Cost and default interest and others for the receivables and obligations involved in such a set-off or application to payment shall be calculated up to the time of such calculation, and in such calculation, the interest rate and default interest rate shall be in accordance with each agreement, and the foreign exchange rate at the time such calculation is made, as reasonably determined by the Lender, shall be applied.
-If the amount to be set-off or applied to payment is not sufficient to extinguish all of the Borrower’s debts, the Lender may apply such set-off amount in the order and method it deems appropriate, and the Borrower shall not object to such application.
+23.1 When the Borrower is required to perform its obligations to the Agent or a Lender upon their due date, upon acceleration or otherwise, (a) the Agent or the Lender may set off the receivables it has against the Borrower under this Agreement against its deposit obligations, obligations under the insurance contract or other obligations owed to the Borrower whether or not such obligations are due and payable, regardless of the provisions of Clause 18.2, and (b) the Lender may also omit giving prior notice and following established procedures, may take the deposited amount on behalf of the Borrower, and apply this amount to the payment of obligations.
+The interest, Break Funding Cost and default interest and others for the receivables and obligations involved in such a set-off or application to payment shall be calculated as the receivables and obligations are deemed to be extinguished on the date of such calculation, and in such calculation, the interest rate or default interest rate shall be in accordance with each agreement providing for such interest rate or default interest rate, and the foreign exchange rate at the time such calculation is made, as reasonably determined by the Agent or the Lender, shall be applied.
+If the amount to be set-off or applied to payment is not sufficient to extinguish all of the Borrower’s debts, the Agent or the Lender may apply such set-off amount in the order and method it deems appropriate, and the Borrower shall not object to such application.

-23.2 The Borrower may, upon the Due Date of payment of the Loan, and if it is necessary for the Borrower to preserve its deposit receivables or any other receivables that it has against a Lender that became due, set off such receivables against its obligations owed to the Lender under this Agreement, regardless of Clause 18.3.
-In this case, the Borrower shall give written set-off notice to the Lender and immediately submit to the Lender the receivable certificates for the deposit receivables or other receivables being set-off and the passbook impressed with the seal of the seal impression submitted.
-The interest and default interest for the receivables and obligations involved in such a set-off shall be calculated up to the day of receipt of such set-off notice, and in such calculation, the interest rate and default interest rate shall be figured in accordance with each agreement, and the foreign exchange rate at the time such calculation is made, as reasonably determined by the Lender, shall be applied.
+23.2 The Borrower may, if the receivables the Agent or the Lender has against the Borrower under this Agreement become due, and if it is necessary for the Borrower to preserve its deposit receivables, receivables under the insurance contract or any other receivables that it has against the Agent or a Lender that became due, set off such receivables against its obligations owed to the Lender under this Agreement, regardless of the provisions of Clause 18.2.
+In this case, the Borrower shall give written set-off notice to the Agent or the Lender and immediately submit to the Agent or the Lender the receivable certificates for the deposit receivables, receivables under the insurance contract or other receivables being set-off and the passbook impressed with the seal of the seal impression submitted.
+The interest and default interest for the receivables and obligations involved in such a set-off shall be calculated as the receivables and obligations are deemed to be extinguished on the day of receipt of such set-off notice, and in such calculation, the interest rate or default interest rate shall be in accordance with each agreement providing for such interest rate or default interest rate, and the foreign exchange rate at the time such calculation is made, as reasonably determined by the Agent or the Lender, shall be applied.
 If the Borrower’s receivables to be set-off are not sufficient to extinguish all of its debts, the Borrower may apply such set-off amount in the order and method it deems appropriate.
-Provided, however, that if the Borrower does not instruct such order or method, any such amounts may be applied in the order and method deemed appropriate by each Lender, and the Borrower shall not object to such application.
+Provided, however, that if the Borrower does not instruct such order or method, any such amounts may be applied in the order and method deemed appropriate by the Agent or each Lender, and the Borrower shall not object to such application.